News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Details HERE

-In the US, a law went into effect in New York City in May 2022 that requires cinemas to offer captions on the screen for up to four showtimes per movie each week, including during the most popular cinema-going times, such as Friday nights and weekends.
+In the US, a law came into effect in New York City in May 2022 that requires cinemas to offer captions on the screen for up to four showtimes per movie each week, including during the most popular cinema-going times, such as Friday nights and weekends.
 This is intended to make cinemas more accessible for individuals with hearing loss.
 The Mayor said "In addition to moviegoers who are D/deaf and hard of hearing, captions benefit almost everyone, especially people watching movies in their non-native language, and children and adults learning to read."

 Cinemas don't expect to profit from providing 'access' facilities such as disabled toilets, ramps, wheelchair spaces, parking spaces, autism-friendly showings, dementia-friendly showings, and captioned screenings.
 These facilities are provided to better-welcome people in the community that need assistance to fully enjoy their film-going experience.